LudwigAJ/Intel_Industrial_AI/README.md

 # Intel_Industrial_AI

+## Introduction
-### A project where a team (us) from Imperial College London, a mixture of penultimate year Electrical Engineering and Computer Engineering students, worked with a team from Intel based in the UK and US to explore the possibility of replacing traditional PID-controllers for motor control with Machine Learning implementations which could run on Intel's budget range of FPGAs (Field-Programmable-Gate-Array).
+#### A project where a team (us) from Imperial College London, a mixture of penultimate year Electrical Engineering and Computer Engineering students, worked with a team from Intel based in the UK and US to explore the possibility of replacing traditional PID-controllers for motor control with Machine Learning implementations which could run on Intel's budget range of FPGAs (Field-Programmable-Gate-Array).
-### The solution veered towards using Reinforcement Learning to solve this problem.
+#### The solution veered towards using Reinforcement Learning to solve this problem.
 The final Neural Network would then be able to be exported to HDL and synthesized for an FPGA.

+## Contents of Repository
+### In this repo you will find 3 folders.
+In the two named 'HDL Files and Report/...' and 'Models from report/...' you will find the data/figures, Simulink models, and MatLab scripts which are mentioned in the report.
+There is also an addition folder called 'extraModels', this folder contains some extra trained and untrained variations of the algorithms which were tested in our work.

 ### Here is a video demonstrating our work and progress.